kpetrilli/Barebones/README.md

 # Bony

 Bony is a minimal and modern CSS3 template that you can use to build web pages.
 It is a fork of [acahir/Barebones](https://github.com/acahir/Barebones).
 Its goal is to be simple, modern and lightweight.
+Take a live look at [what Bony looks](https://kpetrilli.github.io/Bony/) like.

 ## Getting started